Guidance and tips for building effective targeted audiences.

 Consider filtering out your own staff's IP addresses before running a campaign to your Super User segment, as your staff will certainly have visited your own website more than anyone else.
 This can be done in your Feathr account settings.

 In addition to a number of date- and time-based variables in the Attributes category, you will see variables representing personally identifiable information.
-There are two ways to populate data in those variables: manually adding name, email, etc. to people records, or connecting Feathr ID (a separate premium module) to your website to capture form fills from people who volunteer that information.
+There are two ways to populate data in those variables: manually adding name, email, etc. to people records, or connecting Custom Data to your website to capture form fills from people who volunteer that information.